-Here at Tapered, we believe in the power of well-fitting clothes and the difference this makes to your overall look.
+Here at Tapered with the introduction of our own muscle fit shirts, we believe in the power of well-fitting clothes and the difference this makes to your overall look.
 We’re here with the key facts on how to choose the best-fitting men’s dress shirt so you can look sharp anytime, anywhere.

 Let's break down how a shirt should fit.

 The easiest way to explain the best fit for a dress shirt is to break it down into its main components.
 Some are more important than others when choosing the right shirt and it all really depends on which areas of your body you’re trying to highlight.

 So, here’s a rundown on how to choose the right fit for each area of a dress shirt.

 We’ll start at the top of the shirt with the collar.
 When buying a dress shirt in a shop, this is usually how you determine size.
 While t-shirts come in small to large (and so on), dress shirts are measured in collar size.

 You probably already know this, but we measure collar size in inches.
 The number refers to the length from the buttonhole to the button when you lay the shirt flat.

 In a shop with a large size range, you’ll typically find shirts from 14” to 19”.
 Choosing the best fitting shirt should be easy then, right?

 Well, unfortunately not, particularly if you’re more of an athletic fit.
 Often, what appears to be the right neck size will result in sleeves that are the wrong length and an ill-fitting chest.

 The correct size for a shirt collar is if you can fit two fingers inside it when buttoned up.
 You can play around with the size a little if you’re not wearing a tie, as you’ll have a bit more room with the collar unbuttoned.